What to Know about a Wasp Sting or Bite

 A single sting is not overly dangerous unless you are allergic.
-The symptoms of an allergic reaction can vary from mild increasing pain and duration to severe, life-threatening issues requiring hospitalization.
+The symptoms of an allergic reaction can vary from mild, increasing pain and duration to a severe, life-threatening reaction requiring hospitalization.

 Wasp bites are thankfully short-lived.
 Not known to transmit venom or disease, they often cause more panic than lasting damage.

-However, wasp bites commonly occur when the insect latches on to a person or animal to deliver repeated stings.
-An individual wasp is still rarely more than a nuisance to anyone without allergies.
-But in groups or swarms, wasps can be hazardous to anyone.
+However, wasp bites typically occur when the insect latches on to a person or animal to deliver repeated stings.
+An individual wasp is rarely more than a nuisance to anyone without allergies.
+But in colonies or swarms, wasps can be hazardous to anyone.

 Wasp Sting Properties

-Wasp stings, specifically hornets, contain a chemical that affects the brain.
-It increases our ability to feel pain.
-An already painful sting becomes more intense, and the sensation lasts longer.
+A Hornet’s sting contains a chemical that affects your brain.
+It increases your ability to feel pain.
+So that an already painful sting becomes more intense, and the sensation lasts longer.